 Overall eCommerce growth remains strong, driven by continued secular penetration and mobile devices, which increase the ease of purchasing.
 This will benefit eBay and Amazon.
 Late Q3’13 and Q4’13 are typically strong periods of stock performance for eCommerce and both companies have lagged the broader Internet group YTD since the end of June.
 Performance for both was also impacted in part by many new regional players entering the eCommerce domain since the end of June.3

 Amazon’s sales increased 24% in Q3’13 YoY.
 Changes in currency exchange rates impacted net sales by US$(332)mn and US$(348)mn for Q3’13 and Q3’12 respectively.
 North American sales grew 31% in Q3’13 and 29% for the first nine months of 2013, compared to the comparable periods last year.
 Increased unit sales were the major factor in revenue growth, driven largely by the company’s continued efforts to reduce prices for customers, including shipping offers.
 International sales grew 15% in Q3’13 YoY.

-Yelp’s net revenue increased by US$22.4mn, or 69%, in the three months ended June 30, 2013, YoY.
-Local advertising revenue increased US$19.5mn, or 77%, due to increase in the number of customers purchasing local advertising plans.
-The company expanded its sales force in 2013 to reach more local businesses.
-Brand advertising revenue increased US$1.3mn, or 24% due to an increase in the average spend per advertiser resulting from more advertising impressions per advertiser.
+Yelp Inc. reported a total net revenue increase of US$24.8mn, or 68% YoY.
+Local advertising revenue increased US$22.7mn, or 80%, due to a significant increase in advertisement purchases by local businesses.
+Yelp had recently expanded their sales force to reach more local businesses.
+Advertising revenue also increased to US$1.0mn, or 17%, due to an increase in the average spend per advertiser, driven by increased advertising impressions.
 In addition, other services revenue increased by US$1.1mn, or 55%, mostly due to an increase in revenue from the sale of Yelp Deals and remnant advertising inventory as well as added partnership arrangements.